TailwindMechanics/HexSim/README.md

    2. [Zenject]([url](https://assetstore.unity.com/packages/tools/utilities/extenject-dependency-injection-ioc-157735)) (free)

 ## Summary:
 HexSim is a simple hexagon tile tick-based combat game where you control a flock of croissants by clicking and directing them en masse, while the enemy Beer Kegs attempt to kill and wipe out the Croissants.
-You can hit enter/return/esc, or R to restart the scene.
-It's rough around the edges, and there is an exploit you may discover that can add a strategic advantage.
+You can hit enter/return/esc/r to restart the scene.
+It's rough around the edges and there is a bug you can exploit to gain a strategic advantage.
 I have created a new hexagon coordinate system, Neese.
-The hexagon tiles are procedural, and the map structure uses Perlin noise to define the terrain height and colour.
+The hexagon tiles are procedural, the tile map is procedural, and the map structure uses Perlin noise to define the terrain height and colour.

 ## License:
 This project is licensed under the MIT License.
 For more details, see the [LICENSE](https://github.com/TailwindMechanics/HexSim/blob/main/LICENSE) file in the repository.
 Feel free to clone, modify, and use it in your own projects, commercial or otherwise, with no restrictions.